Select the email address below to ask a question of an admissions official at the School of Dentistry. email@example.com

 A criminal background check is completed on all provisionally accepted applicants to Marquette University School of Dentistry, prior to matriculation, as follows:

 - The criminal background check is initiated at the time the applicant is provisionally accepted.

 - The criminal background check is not a component of the application, interview or initial decision-making process for the school.
 It is the final component of the admissions process.
-The letter sent by the School of Dentistry to each provisionally accepted applicant includes information regarding this requirement, indicating that the final admissions decision are made after institutional review of the provisionally accepted applicant’s criminal background check report.
+The letter sent by the School of Dentistry to each provisionally accepted applicant includes information regarding this requirement, indicating that the final admissions decision is made after institutional review of the provisionally accepted applicant’s criminal background check report.

 - Appropriate authorization to initiate the criminal background check is received from all Marquette University School of Dentistry applicants at the time of their formal interview.
 Interviewees are made aware that the background check is only initiated if they are provisionally accepted for admission.

 - Final decisions regarding provisionally accepted applicants whose criminal background check reveals negative information are made by an ad hoc committee appointed by the associate dean for academic affairs of the Marquette University School of Dentistry.

 - No information derived from a criminal background check automatically disqualifies any provisionally accepted applicant from final acceptance.
 A final decision regarding acceptance is made only after a careful review of the negative information.
 Offenses revealed by the background check may disqualify a provisionally accepted applicant.
 The School of Dentistry uses the Wisconsin Caregiver Law as a guide in making such decisions.